manuGil/lecture-notes/swc-notes/shell-notes.md

 ### Passing arguments to a script

-> We define varialble in BASH
+> We can define varialble in BASH

 a.
 Edit the  `middle.sh` script as follows.